Localization, Convexity, and Star Aggregation: Introduction

-A primary concern of this paper is the \emph{localization} or \emph{fast-rate} phenomenon, where the excess loss vanishes at a rate exceeding the model's uniform law of large numbers \citep{koltchinskii_rademacher_2000, tsybakov_optimal_2004}.
-This phenomenon has led to the search for global properties of the learning problem which imply localization\textemdash such as strong or uniform convexity of the loss (see \cite{mendelson_improving_2002,bartlett_convexity_2006})\textemdash as well as data-dependent upper bounds which could be shown to adapt to localization, notably the local Rademacher complexities of \cite{bartlett_local_2005}.
+This paper examines the \emph{localization} or \emph{fast-rate} phenomenon, where the excess loss vanishes at a rate exceeding the model's uniform law of large numbers \citep{koltchinskii_rademacher_2000, tsybakov_optimal_2004}.

-More recently, \citet{liang_learning_2015} showed that localization for the square loss is captured by another object, the \emph{offset Rademacher complexity}.
-In addition to being analytically simpler, the offset complexity appears in a minimax analysis of \emph{online} regression \citep{rakhlin_online_2014}, suggesting a unified treatment of online and statistical learning.
-In parallel work, \cite{van_erven_fast_2015} has showed that \emph{exp-concavity} of the loss, often studied in online optimization, implies fast rates in the statistical setting via the probabilistic \emph{central condition} (see also \cite{juditsky_learning_2008,mehta_fast_2017}).
+Recently, \citet{liang_learning_2015} showed that localization for the square loss is captured by the so-called \emph{offset Rademacher complexity}.
+In addition to being analytically straightforward, the offset complexity appears in a minimax analysis of {online} regression \citep{rakhlin_online_2014}, suggesting a unified treatment of online and statistical learning.

+In parallel work, \cite{erven_fast_2015} have showed that {exp-concavity} of the loss, often studied in online optimization, implies fast rates in the statistical setting via the probabilistic ``{central condition}'' (see also \cite{juditsky_learning_2008,mehta_fast_2017}).

-We attempt to unify these results.
+Our work unifies these results.
 In particular, we show that the offset complexity upper bound can be generalized to arbitrary losses satisfying a certain curvature condition that includes exp-concave losses.
-These results considerably extend the scope of offset Rademacher complexities in the statistical setting, as we illustrate; we also believe it can refine the minimiax analysis of online regression with exp-concave loss, which we leave to subsequent work.
+These results considerably extend the scope of offset Rademacher complexities in the statistical setting, as we illustrate; we also believe it can refine the minimax analysis of online regression with exp-concave loss, which we leave to subsequent work.

-Our second main contribution concerns \emph{improper learning}, and particularly star aggregation, which was introduced by \citet{audibert_progressive_2008}.
-Recently, \citet{liang_learning_2015} observed that the star algorithm can be applied to the problem of minimizing the square loss in non-convex, nonparametric classes, where the convex hull can be so large that standard convex aggregates are suboptimal.
-By a generalization of their argument, we show that the star algorithm can be applied to the same effect for a wide variety of loss functions, including the logistic loss.
+Another noteworthy aspect of our work is its treatment of \emph{improper learning}\textemdash that is, minimizing loss compared to the class $\c F$ with an estimator that need not belong to $\c F$.
+Unlike prior work, which typically involved aggregation over a finite subset of $\c F$ \citep{rakhlin_empirical_2017,10.1214/08-AOS623}, we provide a completely unified analysis that simultaneously leads to optimal rates for convex empirical risk minimization {and} improper learning under general entropy conditions.
+In particular, we circumvent the issue that passing to the convex hull of certain classes can ``blow up'' their complexity and lead to slower rates \citep{mendelson_improving_2002}.